Selected work 2025 – 2017

 Photo: Giulia Cairone

-Barklund & Co
+• Barklund & Co

 Exhibition

-Stoneware, porcelain, iron, glass, gold, brick debris
+Sand cast and sculpted stoneware and porcelain, glaze, iron, glass, gold, re-fired brick debris

 Varying dimensions